BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.10-beta1 - 30 Dec 2019 =
+* Start the inbound marketing development process.
+* Added a hook to extend form output templates from 3rd party addons.
+* Fixed bug related to the shortcode and the way to override the output template.
+* Added the ellipsis to the title and content form elements output in the submissions and frontend table, to avoid break the views when the content is too big.
+* Fixed the issue of the form element loading the values when the form was in create mode.

 = 2.5.9 - 14 Dec 2019 =
 * Fixed the global style to include before the error messages.
 * Fixed to show the user defined error message for the GDPR field.